 THE North Queensland Cowboys have had to work hard to earn the respect of their peers in the National Rugby League.
 Now, after a tough slog in the early years, they are regulars at the top end of the ladder.

 Paul Green’s men captured hearts and minds all over Australia when they rallied from eighth on the ladder to reach the NRL Grand Final in 2017.
-They could not weather the Melbourne Storm in the end, but the return of co-captains Johnathan Thurston and Matthew Scott has Cowboys fans feeling very optimistic about 2018.
+They could not replicate that feat in 2018, however, slumping to 13th place in Johnathan Thurston’s farewell season.

-Can North Queensland go one better than last year and win it all?
+Can North Queensland return to the finals frame this season?
 Let’s see what the bookies are saying.

 About the North Queensland Cowboys